Security Policies

 "mode": "derive"

 }After the build completes, the Runtime Sensor outputs a derived policy containing rules for all observed behavior.
+The Sensor automatically consolidates path-based rules by removing entries that are subpaths of other entries in the same rule group, reducing policy size before output.

 2. Refine